common irish phrases

 10) Eejit

-Eejit means, “Complete fool”, it refers to the person who does something silly.
+Eejit means “Complete fool”; it refers to a person who does something silly.
 For example, Alex is such as eejit.

-As you read the best information of Irish verbs, sayings, slangs, phrases and how they function.
-So if you finally made up your mind to start practicing Irish today and wondering where to start, let us help you.
-Some several websites and platforms are offering to teach you Irish in the best possible way.
+As you read the best information on Irish verbs, sayings, slang, phrases and how they function.
+So, if you finally decided to start practicing Irish today and are wondering where to start, let us help you.
+Several websites and platforms offer to teach you Irish in the best possible way.
 Some of them are,

 Ling Application

-This application will help you to learn any language quickly because it offers an easy way for people who don’t know anything about languages to start.
-With no need to spend too much time or effort, learners can find comprehensive courses designed by experienced linguists from all over the world.
-You can learn any particular language, such as Irish English or Scottish English.
+This application will help you learn any language quickly because it offers an easy way for people who know nothing about languages to start.
+With no need to spend too much time or effort, learners can find comprehensive courses designed by experienced linguists worldwide.
+You can learn any particular language, such as Irish or Scottish English.

 Memrise